seonman/HarmanDeveloperDocs/docs/Android/getting-started.rst

 Getting Started Guide (Android)
 ===============================

-HKWirelessHD SDK supports both Objective-C and Swift.
-This document assumes that developer creates his/her app using the Swift language.

-There are two versions of SDK
-- a normal version: HKWirelessHDSDK
-- a lightweight version: HKWirelessHDSDKlw

 The Harman/Kardon WirelessHD SDK is provided for Android 3rd party developers to communicate with Harman/Kardon Omni Series audio/video devices.
 The intent of this SDK is to provide the tools and libraries necessary to build, test and deploy the latest audio applications on the Android platform.

 Project Setup with HKWirelessHDSDK
 -----------------------------------------------------------